 Stephanie has conducted workshops at Brookfield Craft Center, Silvermine School of Art and Urban Glass in Brooklyn, NY.
 She has been published in La Vie Claire magazine and sells her work at the Park Avenue Armory in NY and through her website.

 Dodie holds a BFA from Pratt Institute.
-She studied at the Brooklyn Museum School and the Institute de San Miguel in San Miguel, Mexico.
+She conducted further study at the Brooklyn Museum School and the Institute de San Miguel in San Miguel, Mexico.
 She’s on the arts staff at CT Hospice.
 Her work appears in collections at the Slater Museum and the Yale School of Nursing.
 She’s produced commissioned sculptures for patrons in CT and CA, and work for private collections in the US and Germany.

 LEXI MCCRADY AXON